 We recommend a morning stroll here.
-Since there aren’t many people in Ishibekoji Alley in the morning, you can hear the whisking of brooms and people saying “good morning” to one another.
+Since there are not many people in Ishibekoji Alley in the morning, you are able to hear the faint whisking of brooms as the locals greet one another.

-Within the temple precincts you can try the tea ceremony and Zen (reservations required).
+Within the temple precincts you can experience a traditional tea ceremony and Zen (reservations required).

 Kodaiji Temple 6-minute walk

 Kiyomizudera Temple, a UNESCO World Heritage Site, is perched on a hillside overlooking the city and is one of Kyoto’s most popular sightseeing spots.

 It is usually crowded during the afternoon, so if you plan to visit, the morning is the best time to go.

 The temple’s surroundings are very serene and you can occasionally see locals coming to retrieve the pure mountain water for which Kyoto is famous.